NcStudios/NcEngine/docs/Components.md

 PhysicsBodies require a Collider and must be added to an Entity after the Collider.

 To represent an object with infinite mass, use a mass of 0.0f.
 Adding a PhysicsBody to a static Entity will ignore the specified mass and use 0.0f.
+The center of mass is assumed to be the transform's position.

 For standard PhysicsBodies, the linear and angular velocities, as well as the associated Transform, will be modified as needed by the physics system.
 Setting isKinematic to true still allows the physics system to build constraints involving the object, but it disallows modifications to the object's PhysicsBody and Transform.